vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

   - name: CompanyNewsFromSharepoint.pbmx
     url: /assets/2025-06-29/CompanyNewsFromSharepoint.pbmx
 ---
-Office 365 gets more important than ever when it comes to serve as a data back end for all kinds of applications throughout the company.
+Office 365 is often used as a data backend for all kinds of applications throughout a company.
-We discussed the technical aspects of combining Peakboard and Office365 apps in various [Office 365 articles](/category/office365).
+We've discussed the technical aspects of combining Peakboard and Office 365 apps in various [Office 365 articles](/category/office365).

 Today's article is about how to use Sharepoint lists for company news.
 The idea is, that the headline and article is maintained in a Sharepoint list from which various recipients can take it to spread into the world.
 This could be a newsletter, some kind of Sharepoint based intranet portal and a Peakboard application for the production workers.
 Either as part of other dashboards or as a standalone tool.